 - 1.1 Internet, Electronic communications (both internal and external) and other ICT systems are vital for Rosehill Housing Co-operative's (Rosehill) business processes.
 However, they also can expose us to serious risks.
-These risks include loss of data, unauthorised access to our systems and data, retaining data for longer than is necessary, c and careless use of email, social media and the Internet and so on.
+These risks include loss of data, unauthorised access to our systems and data, retaining data for longer than is necessary, and careless use of email, social media and the Internet and so on.
 For example, confidential information may be deliberately or accidentally sent to the wrong people.
-In addition, misuse of the Internet and emails can introduce viruses/malware into our network, infringe copyright laws and result in the harassment or defamation of others.
-Posting personal opinions on social media sites can have serious implications for both Rosehill and the individual(s) concerned.
+In addition, misuse of the Internet and emails can introduce viruses/malware into our network, infringe copyright laws and result in the harassment or defamation of others. - 1.2 Posting personal opinions on social media sites can have serious implications for both Rosehill and the individual(s) concerned.
 For these reasons, and others, we have to impose tight security systems and rules about access to our systems, data storage and security, and certain limitations on Internet, email and social media use in relation to both business and personal use.
-We also have to set rules in place for how our ICT equipment is accessed and used and how our data is stored. - 1.2 This policy covers all our employees, management committee members, and third parties with access to our systems with our permission.

-2. Definition of ICT and Data Security

-2.1 ICT and data security refers to measures, controls and procedures applied by us, or on our behalf, in order to ensure integrity, security, confidentiality, availability and protection of our ICT systems and data.

-3. Our Approach

-- 3.1 This document sets out the rules for how we keep our ICT systems and data safe and secure, how they may be used (this includes all software applications, the telephone system, fax facilities, laptops, mobile phones, tablets, printers and document scanning facilities and any internal or external systems they access).
+We also have to set rules in place for how our ICT equipment is accessed and used and how our data is stored. - 1.3 This policy covers all our employees, management committee members, and third parties with access to our systems with our permission. - 2.
+Definition of ICT and Data Security - 2.1 ICT and data security refers to measures, controls and procedures applied by us, or on our behalf, in order to ensure integrity, security, confidentiality, availability and protection of our ICT systems and data. - 3.
+Our Approach - 3.1 This document sets out the rules for how we keep our ICT systems and data safe and secure.
 It also details the approaches we take to keep data safe and secure.
-It applies to everyone who uses our ICT systems, whether they are used at our offices or remotely. - 3.2 The purposes of this policy are to: - ensure that all ICT systems and other communication equipment and resources are used correctly and kept secure, including password complexity requirements - establish our approach to data and information security - set out how we control access to our data and information.
+It applies to everyone who uses our ICT systems, whether they are used at our offices or remotely. - 3.2 This Policy also refers to how our systems and devices may be used.
+However, we have a separate Policy, ICT Acceptable Use Policy which provides greater detail on this. - 3.3 The purposes of this policy are to: - ensure that all ICT systems and other communication equipment and resources are used correctly and kept secure, including password complexity requirements - establish our approach to data and information security - set out how we control access to our data and information

-- establish clear rules on how email, Internet, social media and telephone facilities (both in the office and remotely) should be used, including personal use and advises that automatic monitoring, of email and internet use takes place and the reasons for it - provide clear guidance on the disposal of ICT equipment and the secure destruction of data - provide clear guidance on the importance of change control when managing system configuration changes, implementations and important documentation

-Any breach of this policy will be taken seriously and may lead to disciplinary action.
+- establish clear rules on how email, Internet, social media and telephone facilities (both in the office and remotely) should be used, including personal use and advises that automatic monitoring, of email and internet use takes place and the reasons for it - provide clear guidance on the disposal of ICT equipment and the secure destruction of data - provide clear guidance on the importance of change control when managing system configuration changes, implementations and important documentation - 3.4 Any breach of this policy will be taken seriously and may lead to disciplinary action.
 In serious cases this could include summary dismissal under our disciplinary procedure.
-If the effect or meaning of any part of this policy is unclear guidance should be sought from the Depute Director or the Director.
+If the effect or meaning of any part of this policy is unclear guidance should be sought from the Director. - 4.
+Other Relevant Policies - 4.1 This Policy is linked and should be read in conjunction with the following policies: